 What do we mean by early-stage nonprofits?

 In this post, we are broadly referring to nonprofits that have the potential to be very impactful at scale, but are currently a long way from it.
-For example, this would include organisations developing a new intervention, or testing core components of their model before they begin to scale it up.
+For example, this would include organizations developing a new intervention, or testing core components of their model before they begin to scale it up.
 We’d usually expect them to have a budget of less than $500,000 and an idea that is yet to be proven to work at scale.

 What’s the case for funding early-stage nonprofits?

 Say you have $10,000 to donate to help children living in poverty.
-You could either give it to an established charity, such as Against Malaria Foundation (AMF), to fund direct bednet distribution, or you could give it to a new organisation to scale up a promising new intervention like a malaria vaccine.
+You could either give it to an established charity, such as Against Malaria Foundation (AMF), to fund direct bednet distribution, or you could give it to a new organization to scale up a promising new intervention like a malaria vaccine.
 How do these compare?

-- Leverage - The basic case for funding nonprofits at an early stage is that our money may not directly fund implementation today, but it has the potential to help an organisation that might not otherwise exist to reach millions of people in the future.
+- Leverage - The basic case for funding nonprofits at an early stage is that our money may not directly fund implementation today, but it has the potential to help an organization that might not otherwise exist to reach millions of people in the future.
 Donations of this type, therefore, have the potential to affect, or ‘unlock’, a much larger pot of funding down the line.
 This means that when we’re looking for promising early-stage opportunities, a project’s potential scale is very important.

-- Neglectedness - These opportunities seem more likely to be neglected, because most donors are not in a position to identify and fund completely new organisations that aren’t as prominent as large, established ones.
+- Neglectedness - These opportunities seem more likely to be neglected, because most donors are not in a position to identify and fund completely new organizations that aren’t as prominent as large, established ones.
 We’re not completely confident in this, because there are also reasons that point in the other direction.
 For example, social impact investors sometimes refer to a 'missing middle', and some donors find the catalytic nature of seed-funding really exciting.